 The Administrator may offer additional opportunities to assist You in obtaining certain covered preventive or other care (e.g., well child check-ups or certain laboratory screening tests) within a specific timeframe.
 These opportunities are called voluntary clinical quality programs.
 They are designed to encourage You to get certain care when You need it and are separate from Covered Services under this Plan.
 These programs are not guaranteed and could be discontinued at any time.
-The Administrator will give you the choice and if You choose to participate in one of these programs, and obtain the recommended care within the program's timeframe, You may receive incentives such as gift cards.
+The Administrator will give you the choice and if You choose to participate in one of these programs, and obtain the recommended care within the program's timeframe, You may receive incentives such as gift cards or retailer coupons, which you are encouraged to use for health and wellness related activities or items.
 Under other clinical quality programs, You may receive a home test kit that allows You to collect the specimen for certain covered laboratory tests at home and mail it to the laboratory for processing.
+You may also be offered a home visit appointment to collect such specimens and complete biometric screenings.
 You may need to pay any cost shares that normally apply to such covered laboratory tests (e.g., those applicable to the laboratory processing fee) but will not need to pay for the home test kit.
-(If You receive a gift card and use it for purposes other than for qualified medical expenses, this may result in taxable income to You.
-For additional guidance, please consult Your tax advisor.)
+(If you have any questions about whether receipt of a gift card or retailer coupon results in taxable income to you, the Administrator recommends that you consult your tax advisor.)